RodrigoPAml/Password-Hashing/README.md

  Repository to provide hashing algorithms in C# easily, focused in the context of password hashing.

- It comes with a basic hashing class and benchmark tests.
+ It comes with a basic hashing classes and benchmark tests.

 ## Reasons for Using Hashing Algorithms